'Southern Charm Savannah' Seems To Have Gone Southern Gothic

-While you’d think we’d be overdosing on Southern Charm at this point, the third incarnation in the franchise is about to debut its second season.
-Southern Charm Savannah is back next month, and if the trailer is any indication, we are in for a darker season this time around.
-The fact that Happy is gone sounds like an indication that carefree days are over, and we are to be “Happy” no more.
-Between the Alison Krause music and the references to boar’s blood, fans might be in for a bumpier ride this time around.
+While fans would think they’d be overdosing on Southern Charm at this point, the third incarnation in the franchise is about to debut its second season.
+Southern Charm Savannah is back next month, and if the trailer is any indication, fans are in for a darker season this time around.
+The fact that Happy is gone sounds like an indication that carefree days are over, and fans are to be “Happy” no more.
+Between the Alison Krauss music and the references to boar’s blood, fans might be in for a bumpier ride this time around.

-US Magazine says Catherine Cooper, Daniel Eichholz, Hannah Pearson, Louis Oswald and Lyle Mackenzie are back, and two new cast members, Hagood Coxe and Brandon Branch have been added to round out the group.
-Last season fans were presented with three seemingly solid relationships, and now the remaining two couplings on the show seem to be in peril.
+Us Weekly Magazine says Catherine Cooper, Daniel Eichholz, Hannah Pearson, Louis Oswald, and Lyle Mackenzie are back, and two new cast members, Hagood Coxe and Brandon Branch, have been added to round out the group.
+Last season, fans were presented with three seemingly solid relationships, and now the remaining two couplings on the show seem to be in peril.

-Fans will see if Catherine and Lyle can survive a thwarted proposal and if Hannah and Louis can get out of the serious deep freeze that seemed to turn into ice cubes after a visit with her father last season.
+Fans will see if Catherine and Lyle can survive a thwarted proposal, and if Hannah and Louis can get out of the serious deep freeze that seemed to turn into ice cubes after a visit with her father last season.
 The future of relationships in Savannah seems less than promising.

 Here’s your official sneak peek of #SouthernCharmSavannah season 2! https://t.co/CVLEPjojgm